-- To understand, interpret and explain the fundamental theories, principles and laws of physics. - To know and understand basic mathematics as a tool of physics. - To recognize and determine the laws that govern physical phenomena. - To be able to calculate the parameters that characterize physical phenomena and to interpret them according to the results of their calculations. - To analyze the various problems of physics and apply the appropriate theories, laws and formulas. - To combine theories and formulas to solve complex physics problems. - To produce research ideas and conclusions in the broader field of science. - To evaluate project results and conclusions and propose solutions. - To propose ideas for tackling problems and issues in the constantly evolving science of physics. - To impart their knowledge to pupils and students.
+- To understand, interpret and explain the fundamental theories, principles and laws of physics. - To be able to design experimental setups, perform experiments, and analyze and interpret measurements. - To know and understand basic mathematics as a tool of physics. - To recognize and determine the laws that govern physical phenomena. - To be able to calculate the parameters that characterize physical phenomena and to interpret them according to the results of their calculations. - To analyze the various problems of physics and apply the appropriate theories, laws and formulas. - To combine theories and formulas to solve complex physics problems. - To produce research ideas and conclusions in the broader field of science. - To evaluate project results and conclusions and propose solutions.

+- To propose ideas for tackling problems and issues in the constantly evolving science of physics. - To impart their knowledge to pupils and students.